isomerpages/edb-pix/_build-my-team/Hire Local Talent/Understand Salary & Benefits Expectations.md

 description: Understand Salary & Benefits Expectations
 third_nav_title: Hire Local Talent
 ---
-# Understand salary & benefits expectations in Singapore
+# Understand salary &amp; benefits expectations in Singapore

 There are several resources you can use to understand salary costs and benefits expectations for the roles you plan to hire for in Singapore.